ZMedia Purwodadi

 2. Developmental Changes in the Adolescent Brain

-Middle school coincides with rapid brain development—especially in areas responsible for impulse control and decision-making.
-However, the prefrontal cortex, which governs self-regulation, is still immature.
+Middle school harmonise with rapid brain development—especially in areas responsible for impulse control and decision-making.
+However, the prefrontal cortex, which dictates self-regulation, is still immature.

 • Endless scrolling